its-emile/adaptive-threat-bridge/README.md

 * Queries distributed bloom filters (stored in Cloudflare KV) for reputation lookups
 * Enforces policy decisions (block/allow) based on aggregated risk signals
 * Updates bloom filters with newly detected violations for future requests

+## Demo
+This system is available in beta at <provider>.llm-proxy.com, with forwarding/blocking meeting the basic objectives.

 ## Roadmap
 The next milestone focuses on validating ROC-AUC improvements and false positive rates compared to single-provider detection, with a pivot decision planned for Day 21 based on whether federated reputation meaningfully enhances threat detection across fragmented attack chains.